caesarnine/ctxl/README.md

 - Supports a wide range of programming languages and frameworks
 - Customizable presets with ability to view and save presets
 - Verbose logging option for detailed process information
+- Dependency analysis for Python projects (enabled by default)

 ## Output Example